 The annual Eisteddfod celebrates creativity across the curriculum.
 This event is made up of a variety of events such as Art, Food, Photography, Creative Writing and Flower Arranging.
 The final events of Dance, Drama, Music and Spoken Word take place over two performance evenings, which is a Fairfax firm favourite!

-Each year the school’s four houses of Coventry, Kenilworth, Stafford and Warwick compete in the week-long festival, which includes all kinds of disciplines from music and dance to art and poetry.
+Each year the school’s four houses of Coventry, Kenilworth, Stafford and Warwick compete in the week-long arts festival, which includes all kinds of disciplines from music and dance to art and poetry.

-All of the school’s students have been working hard over the past half term on their six individual entries; creative writing, 3D art, flower arranging, food, 2D art and photography.
+All of the academy’s students have been working hard over the past half term on their six individual entries; creative writing, 3D art, flower arranging, food, 2D art and photography.

-And performers have shown dedication and resilience in their rehearsals for dance, play, choir, instrumental, vocal and spoken word.
+And performers have shown dedication and resilience in their rehearsals for dance, play, choral singing, instrumental, vocal and spoken word.

-This year COVID restrictions meant audiences were unable to attend the live nights of the Eisteddfod, but this year parents and loved ones turned out in their hundreds to cheer on the talented students.
+Last year COVID restrictions meant audiences were unable to attend the live nights of the Eisteddfod, but this year parents and loved ones turned out in their hundreds to cheer on the talented students.